MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/dynamics-365-app-outlook-user-s-guide.md

 > [!NOTE]
 > If the sender of the email is unknown to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], when you add the contact or lead, the email is automatically tracked in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] and set regarding this contact or lead.
 To stop tracking, you can manually untrack the regarding email.

-## Link an email message or meeting to a specific Dynamics 365 record
+## Link an email message or meeting to a specific Dynamics 365 for Customer Engagement record
 You can link an email message or meeting to a specific [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] record, such as an account, opportunity, or case.
 This also tracks the email or meeting in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].

 1. Create or select an email or meeting.